aaryansingh2009/foreststory-alexaskill/README.md

 # FBLA - Intro to Programming

 ## Description:
 Welcome to our FBLA - Intro to Programming website.
-This website is an interactive story which interacts with the user.
-There are stories which you can choose from and goes on based on what the user chooses on.
+This skill is an interactive story which interacts with the user.

 ## Code Base:
 We used python as our main language and use AWS Services to write our code, Invoaction Name, Intents, Slots, and etc.